valera-rozuvan-archive/wt-ipfs-docs/README.md

 - [https://orgid-docs.rozuvan.net/build](https://orgid-docs.rozuvan.net/build)
 - the same via Cloudflare - [https://cloudflare-ipfs.com/ipfs/QmYXT9SjaY7qVzz1cpk97rCN2mMecnM8172ociQRoTdwSV/build](https://cloudflare-ipfs.com/ipfs/QmYXT9SjaY7qVzz1cpk97rCN2mMecnM8172ociQRoTdwSV/build)

 Please note!
 Cloudflare gateway caches the contents when you request a particular IPFS hash.
-It then clears the caches in about 24 hours if nobody requests that particular IPFS hash again.
+Cloudflare clears internal caches in about 24 hours (if nobody requests that particular IPFS hash again).
 When there is no cached content, Cloudflare can take up to 2-3 minutes to fully load the static site.

 I think it's important to have your own IPFS node running (and your own gateway) because of unpredictability of 3rd party services.